uber/petastorm/README.rst

                                 transform_spec=transform), batch_size=1000) as test_loader:
         test(model, device, test_loader)

-Spark converter API
+Spark Converter API
 -------------------

-To simplify data conversion from Spark to TensorFlow, you can use Spark converter API:
+Spark converter API simplifies the data conversion from Spark to TensorFlow or PyTorch.
+The input Spark DataFrame is first materialized in the parquet format and then loaded as a ``tf.data.Dataset`` or ``torch.utils.data.DataLoader``.

+The minimalist example below assumes the definition of a compiled ``tf.keras`` model and a Spark DataFrame containing a feature column followed by a label column.

 .. code-block:: python

-    from petastorm import make_spark_converter
+    from petastorm.spark import SparkDatasetConverter, make_spark_converter
     import tensorflow as tf

     # specify a cache dir first.
     # the dir is used to save materialized spark dataframe files
-    spark.conf.set('petastorm.spark.converter.parentCacheDirUrl', 'hdfs:/...')
+    spark.conf.set(SparkDatasetConverter.PARENT_CACHE_DIR_URL_CONF, 'hdfs:/...')

     df1 = ... # `df1` is a spark dataframe